 - Financial control – to monitor impact

-- AP/shared services – to negotiate working arrangements with suppliers
+- Accounts payable/shared services – to negotiate working arrangements with suppliers

 Communicating with suppliers